pbergman/go-grep/README.md

 ## File Grep

-A simple library that i use for grepping/searching config files.
+A simple library that i use for grepping/searching files.

 It is similar as: